Epidemiological summary of COVID-19 cases in First Nations communities

-Information on demographics and outcomes is currently available for reported cases in First Nations communities as reported to Indigenous Services Canada.
+Information on demographics and outcomes is currently available for cases in First Nations communities as reported to Indigenous Services Canada.

 The charts on this page do not include COVID-19 cases in First Nations individuals residing off reserve or in the territories.

 Statistics about First Nations individuals diagnosed with COVID-19 who do not live on a reserve are included in the provincial and territorial case counts, although they are not distinguished as such.

 Cumulative reported, recovered, active and newly reported cases in First Nations communities

 The charts with epidemic curves over time (epi curves) below show:

 - the cumulative totals of reported and recovered COVID-19 cases

 - active cases